JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/people/Maggie-Cox.md

   ibdb:
   imdb: nm15515178
   website: https://www.maggiecox.com/
+  bluesky:
+  backstage:
+  threads:
 ---
-Maggie Cox is a AEA New York City based actor and a recent graduate of New York University's Tisch School of the Arts.
-She graduated with Top Honors, receiving an Outstanding Achievement Award which she was nominated for by her esteemed Faculty.
-While at NYU, she collaborated with composer Andrew Lippa and directors Matthew Webster / Nathan Brewer on a New Musical titled *Every Goodbye is Hello*.
-Maggie made her Off- Broadway Debut playing the title role of Alison Bechdel in *Fun Home The Musical*.
-In addition, she originated the role of Elizabeth Wollstonecraft in the Musical *Hyena In Petticoats*, which premiered in NYC.
-You may have also seen Maggie recently as Alice Murphy in the musical [[production:2024 Bright Star]] produced locally at [[theatre:Limelight Theatre]] St. Augustine and  Sister Agnes in [[production:2025 Agnes of God]] at [[theatre:Lumen Repertory Theatre]] Jacksonville.
+Maggie Cox is a NYC based Actor, member of Actors Equity, and a graduate of New York University's Tisch School of the Arts.
+Maggie holds her Bachelor's in Fine Arts with Honors.
+She also received the Outstanding Achievement Award in Drama from The New Studio on Broadway.

+Select credits include: Agnes in *Agnes of God* (Lumen Rep.), Alison Bechdel in *Fun Home* (Off-Broadway), Alice Murphy in *Bright Star* (Limelight Theatre), and Antigone in *Antigone: Unmasked* (Lumen Rep.).